 Source: Your Guide to Healthy Sleep, The National Institutes of Health

 There is a big difference between the amount of sleep you can get by on and the amount you need to function optimally.
 According to the National Institutes of Health, the average adult sleeps less than seven hours per night.
 In today's fast-paced society, six or seven hours of sleep may sound pretty good.
 In reality, though, it's a recipe for chronic sleep deprivation.

 Just because you're able to operate on six or seven hours of sleep doesn't mean you wouldn't feel a lot better and get more done if you spent an extra hour or two in bed.

-While sleep requirements vary slightly from person to person, most healthy adults need between 7 to 9 hours of sleep per night to function at their best.
+While sleep requirements vary slightly from person to person, most healthy adults need seven to nine hours of sleep per night to function at their best.
 Children and teens need even more.
-And despite the notion that our sleep needs decrease with age, most older people still need at least 7 hours of sleep.
+And despite the notion that our sleep needs decrease with age, most older people still need at least seven hours of sleep.
 Since older adults often have trouble sleeping this long at night, daytime naps can help fill in the gap.